Midstream HVAC and Water Heating Program

 Are there additional incentives available for fuel-switching?

-Additional fuel-switching incentives are not available through this PNW Midstream program.
+Additional fuel-switching incentives are not available through this program.
 Check with the customer’s utility for any potential fuel-switching incentives.

 Should the Midstream incentive be applied before or after tax?